frankvegadelgado/capablanca/README.md

 ---

-# Our Algorithm - Runtime $O(n^{2} \cdot m)$
+# Our Algorithm - Runtime $O(\vert V \vert^{3})$

 ## The algorithm explanation:

-The algorithm works as follows:
+Steps in the Algorithm

-1. It takes a sparse adjacency matrix as input and converts it into a graph.
+1. Input Validation: The algorithm checks if the input is a valid sparse adjacency matrix and handles edge cases (e.g., empty graph).

+2. Graph Construction: The adjacency matrix is converted into a graph G using networkx.

-2. It decomposes the graph into connected components.
+3. Component Decomposition: The graph is decomposed into connected components.

-3. For each connected component, it computes a minimum edge cut and selects one of the two candidate vertex sets (based on their degrees) to add to the vertex cover.

-4. It repeats this process until all edges are covered.
+4. Minimum Spanning Tree (MST): For each component, a minimum spanning tree is computed.

+5. Bipartition and Matching: The MST is treated as a bipartite graph, and a maximum matching is found.
+The matching is used to compute a vertex cover for the bipartite graph.

+6. Vertex Cover Construction: The union of vertex covers from all components forms the initial vertex cover.

+7. Redundancy Removal: The algorithm removes redundant vertices from the vertex cover while ensuring that the remaining set still covers all edges.

 ## Correctness

-The algorithm guarantees that every edge in the graph is covered by the computed vertex cover.
-This is achieved through the following steps:
+- The algorithm ensures that every edge in the graph is covered by the vertex cover.

-1. The algorithm processes each connected component of the graph iteratively.
-This ensures that all parts of the graph are considered, even if the graph is disconnected.
+  This is achieved by:
+  - Computing a vertex cover for each connected component.

-2. For each connected component, the algorithm computes a minimum edge cut.
-The vertices involved in this cut are added to the vertex cover, ensuring that all edges in the cut are covered.
+  - Using the properties of bipartite graphs and maximum matchings to ensure that all edges in the MST (and hence in the original graph) are covered.

-3. After adding the vertices of the cut to the cover, the algorithm removes these vertices from the graph.
-This step eliminates all edges incident to the selected vertices, ensuring they are fully covered.

-4. The process repeats on the remaining subgraph until no edges are left.
-This iterative approach guarantees that every edge in the original graph is incident to at least one vertex in the final cover.

-By systematically processing each connected component and leveraging the properties of minimum edge cuts, the algorithm constructs a valid vertex cover that satisfies the problem's requirements.
+  - Removing only those vertices that do not affect the coverage of edges (redundancy removal step).
+- The redundancy removal step ensures that the final vertex cover is minimal (no unnecessary vertices are included).
+  Thus, the algorithm returns a valid vertex cover.

 ## Runtime Analysis

 The algorithm runs in polynomial time because:

-1. Converting the sparse adjacency matrix to edges takes $O(m)$ time, where $m$ is the number of edges.

-2. Constructing the graph using `nx.Graph` takes $O(m)$ time.
+- Constructing the graph from the adjacency matrix takes $O(\vert V\vert + \vert E\vert)$.

-3. The `nx.connected_components` function runs in $O(n + m)$ time, where $n$ is the number of vertices.

-4. The `nx.minimum_edge_cut` function uses the shortest augmenting path algorithm, which runs in $O(n \cdot m)$ time.

-5. The outer loop iterates over connected components, and each iteration processes a subset of the graph.
-The total number of iterations is bounded by the number of connected components, which is at most $n$.

-Therefore, the overall time complexity is polynomial in the size of the input graph, as previously mentioned, when all these steps are combined.
+- Computing the MST using Kruskal's algorithm takes $O(\vert E\vert \log \vert V\vert)$.

+- Computing the maximum matching and vertex cover for each bipartite graph takes $O(\vert V\vert^{2.5})$ (using Hopcroft-Karp algorithm).

+- The redundancy removal step takes $O(\vert V\vert \vert E\vert)$.

+Overall, the algorithm runs in polynomial time with respect to the size of the graph.
+Thus, the algorithm is a valid and efficient approximation algorithm for the vertex cover problem.

 ---